infinum/android-handbook/Security/Certificate Pinning.md

 </network-security-config>
 ```

-Here’s an example of configuration when using a certificate.
+Here’s an example of a configuration when using a certificate.
 It is also possible to declare multiple certificates.

 ```xml
 <!-- res/xml/network_security_config.xml -->
 <?xml version="1.0" encoding="utf-8"?>